dhbw-loerrach-wds22a/db-fast-api/README.md

 ### Manage Reviews
 - `POST /review/add`: Add a new review.
 - `GET /review/del/{review_id}`: Delete a review by its ID.
-- `GET /review/del-augmented`: Delete all reviews added by the user 'augmented'.
+- `GET /review/del-augmented`: Delete all reviews added manually (marked with the user_id 'augmented').

 ### Run the pubsub_demo
 - set the channel to the listening business_id: `channel = '_5k9hs8ae9S9Dj46EZrSAg'`